 Praised by the Mannheimer Morgen and Die Rheinpfalz for both her technical as well as artistic merits, Italian-Israeli Soprano Mayan Goldenfeld is based in Bielefeld, Germany, where she is engaged at the Bielefeld Theater as a member of their studio program.

 Mayan has already sung under the baton of conductors such as Sigiswald Kuijken, Alexis Kossenko, Werner Ehrhardt, Alexander Kalajdzic, Michael Hofstetter, Michael Schneider, and Andrea de Carlo and with ensembles and orchestras such as La Petite Bande, Bielefelder Philharmoniker, Neumeyer Consort, HIP Frankfurt, and the Camerata Villa Musica.
-She is currently a member of the Stradella Y Project, and her festivals appearences include, among others, The Concertgebouw Amsterdam, Maifestspiele at the Staatstheater Wiesbaden.
+She has appeared on many important stages all over Europe including, among others, The Concertgebouw Amsterdam, Maifestspiele at the Staatstheater Wiesbaden.
 Her festival appearances include Maifestspiele in Wiesbaden, Schwetzingen Festspiele, Grandezze e Maraviglie Festival, Festival Barocco Alessandro Stradella, I Concerti di Euterpe, Prague Early Music Festival, Koblenz International Guitar Festival, Barocknacht Burg Kronberg and Barocknacht Jagdschloss Kranichstein.

 Other operatic roles performed include Erice in L'ormindo, Drusilla, Amore and Damigella in L'incoronazione di Poppea, Fiorilla in Il turco in Italia, Pamina in Die Zauberflöte, Susanna in Le nozze di Figaro, Soeur Constance in Dialogues des Carmelites, Frasquita in Carmen, The titular role in Cendrillon, The dew Fairy in Hansel und Gretel and Despina in Cosi fan tutte.